-It’s generally believed we are entering the algorithmic age, if we aren’t already well and truly there.
-So how do we ensure we optimise the benefits and reduce the risks inherent in their use.
+It’s generally believed we are entering the algorithmic age, if we aren’t already there.
+Over the past few years we have all seen the good, the bad and the downright ugly when it comes to algorithms.
+So, how do we ensure we optimise the benefits and reduce the risks inherent in their use?

 In our daily lives, at work and at home, we are impacted by data and algorithms in ways that we would never have dreamed of just a few years ago.
 You don’t have to look far to see examples where ‘upstart’ businesses have entered an industry and/or market and completely revolutionised the way we, as customers, interact and benefit.
 Just look at Garmin, Uber, Netflix, Amazon, AirBnB to name just a few.